Division of Academic Affairs

 Independent Studies for Credit

-The University offers a variety of independent study experiences for students.
-Such courses, including directed readings and research courses for an individual student, are offered for academic credit through departments and curricula.
-Twelve hours of graded independent study credit may be counted toward graduation, though no more than six hours may be taken in any one semester.
-Students may participate in formalized programs, or they may make individualized contracts for work under the supervision of a member of the permanent faculty at the department/curriculum level.
-For information about independent studies courses in their majors, students should consult the director of undergraduate studies in their major department or curriculum.
+The University offers independent study experiences for students.
+Such courses, including directed readings, internships, and research courses for an individual student, are offered for academic credit through departments and curricula.
+Twelve hours of graded independent study credit may be counted toward graduation (excluding six hours of senior honors thesis credit).
+No more than 12 hours may be taken in any one semester.
+Students may participate in formalized programs, or they may make individual contracts for work under the supervision of a member of the permanent faculty at the department/curriculum level.
+For information about independent study courses in their majors, students should consult the director of undergraduate studies in their major department or curriculum.

 No internship automatically earns academic credit.
 Students who want academic credit for an internship should contact the director of undergraduate studies in a relevant academic department or curriculum before beginning the internship and must complete an internship course in that academic unit.
 Not all departments and curricula offer internship courses.

 Internships may not be used to meet the experiential education (EE) requirement unless the student earns academic credit for the internship through a department or curriculum.
 A student must enroll in a course that has been approved as meeting the EE requirement in order for an internship to fulfill that requirement.

 Students who must earn academic credit as a condition of doing the internship—and who cannot get credit through an academic department or curriculum—should contact a counselor at University Career Services for possible credit in SPCL 493 before beginning the internship.
 The student must write a statement describing his or her learning objectives and a paper reflecting on the experience.
 SPCL 493 is a one-credit, Pass/Fail course that does not count toward any graduation requirements.

 Students may earn one of two types of honors at UNC–Chapel Hill: distinction/highest distinction and honors/highest honors.